-35. Obligations under Finance Leases
+33. Obligations under Finance Leases

-It is the Group's policy to lease certain of its land and buildings, plant and machinery, fixtures and equipment and motor vehicles under finance leases, with lease terms ranging from 3 years to 20 years.
-Interest rates underlying all obligations under finance leases are fixed at the respective contract dates ranging from 6.6% to 19.42% (December 31, 2013: 7.5% to 22.4%) per annum.
+It is the Group's policy to lease certain of its land and buildings, plant and machinery and fixtures and equipment under finance leases, with lease terms ranging from 4 years to 20 years.
+Interest rates underlying all obligations under finance leases are fixed at the respective contract dates ranging from 6.74% to 8.65% (December 31, 2014: 6.6% to 19.42%) per annum.
 No arrangements have been entered into that include contingent rental payments.